gandompm/PhotoDemoApplication/README.md

 The architecture used for this app is clean architecture (MVVM + usecases)

 The technolgies used for this app are the following:
-Jetpack compose, Dagger Hilt, Retrofit, Room local database, Coil, Coroutines.
+Jetpack compose, Dagger Hilt, Retrofit, Room local database, Coil, Coroutines, local and instrumented unit tests.